 Based on their training, ghostwriters are experienced, brand builders.
 They focus on ensuring brand congruency for their clients and have a firm grasp on what can be written to establish and maintain personal brand most rapidly.
 Entrepreneurs are so focused on all the needs of their business; brand congruency is not the focus.
 Thus, creating an airtight personal brand takes longer than it would in the hands of someone only thinking about voice and being “on-brand.”
 Reputable ghostwriters work very closely with their clients to nail the voice of the company.

-Some executives that think hiring a ghostwriter is inauthentic or cheating in some way.
+Some executives think hiring a ghostwriter is inauthentic or cheating in some way.
 On the contrary, corporate figureheads we have all come to know and recognize (think black turtleneck and jeans) have undoubtedly used a team to reach success.
 There is no way the most famous executive of Apple wrote every piece of code and every piece of branding.
 Building an empire is a collaborative effort, and a ghostwriter is just another member of the team.
 Using a ghostwriter is delegating the task of writing to the most skilled person for the job.

 Ask yourself: what could I do with the time I spend thinking about/creating content?